 - Why are you doing this?

-Hosting a conference without a perceived agenda, where networking is fostered, and where any credible voice can have the microphone, is actually hard to do.
-Smarter folks have decided to do other things, and get out of this space.
-But, that leaves a tremendous vacuum for information.
-We’re trying to fill it – not because there is a big upside, but because – like voting, jury duty, and going the speed limit – we sort of view this as our civic duty.
+That leaves a tremendous vacuum for information and connection.
+We’re trying to fill it.
+Like voting, jury duty, and going the speed limit, we sort of view this as our civic duty.
 It’s something we can do that some others may not, and which has a real benefit for the community at large.

 So, we do it.